cyrillglockner/udacity/readme.md

 Script for evaluating and comparing the performance of baseline and LoRA fine-tuned models on the IMDb dataset.

 ## `predict.py`
 Generates sentiment predictions for input text samples and stores results in two csv files.
+Updated to use 'AutoPeftModelForSequenceClassification'

 ## `requirements.txt`
 Essential Python packages (torch, transformers, datasets, pandas, numpy) required for running the project.